Compliance Guide Updated May 2026

 0% 50% 100%

-Aggregate TCPA class-action filings have surged — up 95% year over year, with aggregate verdicts exceeding $925 million across the docket.
-The trend underscores why ai disclosure laws home services owners often dismiss as paperwork now drive material financial exposure.
+TCPA class-action filings have climbed year over year, with aggregate settlements running into the hundreds of millions across the docket.
+The trend underscores why ai disclosure laws home services owners often dismiss as paperwork now drive real financial exposure — even at modest noncompliance rates.

 Federal framework